strangenewcoder/VeeamDesigner-public/walkthrough.md

 ### Role mappings

-The concept is very simple: Every system in a Veeam infrastructure implements one or more roles, so the idea to "map" one or more sourceservice (or targetservice) to a from_role (or to_role).
+The concept is very simple: Every system in a Veeam infrastructure implements one or more roles, so the idea is to "map" one or more sourceservice (or targetservice) to a from_role (or to_role).

 The mappings from service names to role codes are defined in `role_mappings.py`: